Arrival Times First Time Students:

 Can I purchase classes online or at the rink?
 Yes, you can do it either way.
 We take cash, check and credit card at the rink and credit card online.
 However, students new to the school must pre-register online.
 Please note that the special-priced “FIRST Four Pack” is ONLY available for purchase at the classes, and cannot be purchased online.
 You can purchase that special package once, anytime after you take your first class.

 Do you provide skates and gear?
-Yes, we provide, free of charge, SEBA inline skates (Rollerblade type skates) (no quads/roller skates) and Triple 8 wrist, elbow and knee pads free of charge.
+Yes, we provide, free of charge, SEBA/Rollerblade and K2 inline skates.
+We do not have “roller” or Quad type skates.
+We offer Triple 8 wrist, elbow and knee pads free of charge.
 They are free for your first four classes.
 At that point you should know if you want to continue with your skating, and it’s time for you to invest.
 We do require elbow, knee, wrist and helmets for skating in our classes and events.
-If you need to rent gear beyond the four package of rentals you will pay $7 for skates and $3 for protective gear per session. ($3 for helmet rental as well.
-See below).
+If you need to rent gear beyond the four package of rentals you will pay an additional fee for each piece of gear.

 Why do you require gear?
 Skate Journeys is a skate school and as such we are provided with quality low cost insurance through Skate Instructors Association.
 The insurance requires us to have every student sign a waiver, and every student to wear helmets and wrist guards.
 The Board of Directors voted to have students also wear elbow and knee pads as well as the wrist guards and helmet because a recent study has shown that individuals doing balance sports like skating, benefit from wearing protective gear (USARS 2014 study).
 The insurance company also requires that all instructors be certified through Skate IA and to follow the membership guidelines and to maintain membership, annually, in Skate IA.